| SECRETARIAT DEPARTMENT

 | PENT TV

-Pent TV is a digital satellite television station established by the Church in our quest to expand the frontiers of the gospel by using television to reach out to, disciple and transform the world for JESUS.
+Pent TV is a terrestrial television station established by the Church in our quest to expand the frontiers of the gospel by using television to reach out to, disciple and transform the world for JESUS.
 Test transmission started in February 2015 and lasted until July 2015 and it has since begun operating as a commercial satellite station providing Christian content.